rndmized/functional_programming/lstq/README.md

 ```

-The lsqt Exercise requires to write an algorithm that takes two list of equal length and ..... [ TODO ]
+The lsqt Exercise requires to write an algorithm that subtract elements of the list in a given position and square them, then add them together.

 ```
  Write a function lstq in Racket that takes as arguments two lists l and m of equal length and containing